hotmeshio/samples-javascript/README.md

 ## MeshCall

 ### Connect Everything
-The [MeshCall](https://hotmeshio.github.io/sdk-typescript/classes/services_meshcall.MeshCall.html) module connects any function with a connection to Redis.
+[MeshCall](https://hotmeshio.github.io/sdk-typescript/classes/services_meshcall.MeshCall.html) connects your functions to the Redis-backed mesh, exposing them as idempotent endpoints.
 Function responses are cacheable and functions can even run as idempotent cron jobs.
 Make blazing fast interservice calls that return in milliseconds without the overhead of HTTP.

 ### Link the Cron Function
 This example demonstrates an *idempotent* cron that runs every day.
 The `id` makes each cron job unique and ensures that only one instance runs, despite repeated invocations.